 This type of massage is good for starting and finishing a massage session as it helps to send blood and tissue fluids back to the heart.
-Notice how in the video below the massage therapist smooth down and stroke up, meaning that he presses much harder when he goes up.
+Notice how in the video below the massage therapist smooth down and strokes up, meaning that he presses much harder when he goes up.

 Massage Techniques for Silicone cupping

 The technique for silicone suction cups is very simple.
 Apply a lot of massage oil suction a silicone cup and start moving it back and forth.
-Move in the same directions rather than go all around as it works better for fascia detaching and fat cells spreading.
+Move in the same direction rather than go all around as it works better for fascia detaching and fat cells spreading.

 Technique for massage Rollers